 If you’re reading this, chances are you could get in better shape.
 Don’t take it personally, the CDC estimates that more than 70% of Americans are overweight.

 So, it’s time to for both of you to get off the couch and start moving.

 There are so many different ways to exercise with your dog, so most dog owners should be able to find an appealing sport or activity to try with their canine.

-These activities also provide you with plenty of intensity options: Some will provide a high-intensity workout for your dog while letting you cruise along without breaking a sweat, while others will quicken your pulse and cause you to break a sweat, as you try to keep up with your pup.
+These activities also provide you with plenty of intensity options.
+Some will provide a high-intensity workout for your dog while letting you cruise along without breaking a sweat, while others will quicken your pulse and cause you to break a sweat, as you try to keep up with your pup.

 Assuming you are both healthy enough to do so (more on that later), it is probably a good idea to try out a few different activities, to build some variety into your routine, which will help keep things fresh and interesting.